Best Water Filter Pitchers 2026 — NSF Verified

 3,000 gallons

 The Berkey Big Berkey is the most popular gravity-fed stainless steel filter in the US.
 Its Black Berkey elements are independently lab-tested to remove bacteria, viruses, heavy metals, chlorine, and many other contaminants.
 Important caveat: Berkey does not carry NSF certification, meaning claims are not independently verified to NSF standards.
-For households on well water or those wanting backup filtration without electricity, Berkey’s 3,000-gallon filter life and ~$50/year running cost are genuinely impressive.
+For households on well water or those wanting backup filtration without electricity, Berkey’s 3,000-gallon filter life and Mid tier running cost are genuinely impressive.
 If NSF certification is a requirement for you, choose Clearly Filtered instead.

 ✓ Pros